 This type of technology can uncover the following information about your buyers:

 Building brand awareness is a lot easier when you know your audience.
-You’ll have a deeper understanding of your buyers’ needs, and your sellers will always have updated details about the key contacts they’ll need to engage to close the deal.
+You’ll have a deeper understanding of your buyers’ needs, and your sellers will always have updated details about the key personas they’ll need to engage to close the deal.

 Once you’ve unlocked all of that data, it’s time to put it to good use.